After Bathing at Baxter's: Title and artwork

 The album's title was derived from a poem written by the band's friend Gary Blackman.
 Kantner explained that the title translates to "After Taking LSD", "Baxter" being the group's code word for the drug.

 The cover art was designed by Ron Cobb, a political cartoonist for the Los Angeles Free Press.
-The front cover depicts the band as a World War I-era triplane with the body of a San Francisco townhouse.
+The front cover depicts the band as a World War I–era triplane with the body of a San Francisco townhouse.
 Cannabis plants are shown growing from the house's flower boxes.
 The artwork is framed with a red bar on the bottom and a blue bar with white stars on the top, signifying the American flag.
 The plane, painted in full color, dispenses confetti while flying over a black-and-white landscape, embodying the white of the flag, with billboards reading messages such as "CONSUME!" and "DRINK IT" as parodies of American consumerism.
 The illustration continues onto the back cover, revealing a scrapheap followed by a pile of empty beverage cans.
 A banner attached to the plane displays the album's title.
 In 2008, Cobb's original painting sold at auction for $24,000.

 John Hartford referenced the cover art as the inspiration for his song "Steam Powered Aereo Plane" from his album Aereo-Plain.

 The gatefold artwork consists of a handwritten track listing and photographs by Alan Pappé of each band member.
 Author Ken Bielen writes that the lack of a group portrait highlights the members' individuality.
 The inner sleeve features Blackman's poem and drawings by the band and their friends, one of which was almost rejected by RCA for fear it would be misinterpreted as a vulva.
-(Note: Tamarkin and Butterworth write the drawing in question was what resembled an exclamation point with an eye at the bottom, while Slick said it was a tracing Kantner made of the bottom of a cupcake.)
+(Note: Tamarkin and Butterworth write that the drawing in question was what resembled an exclamation point with an eye at the bottom, while Slick said it was a tracing made by Kantner of the bottom of a cupcake.)